shinsenter/defer.js/docs/apis.md

 The `Defer.dom()` method also converts `data-*` attributes of the elements into non-data attributes (e.g., from `data-src` to `src`).

-Please check out the examples below for more details.
+See examples below for details.

 **Kind**: static method of [<code>Defer</code>](#Defer)
 **Since**: 2.0